Markus Kellermann Founder & CEO

 Limitations:

-Best for: Budget-conscious Mac users who don't mind visible meeting bots.
+Best for: Budget-conscious Mac users who don't mind visible meeting bots and only need post-call notes.

 10. Cluely — Real-Time AI Coaching